aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-officemath/_index.md

 ﻿---
-title: Working with OfficeMath – Aspose.Words for Java
+title: Working with OfficeMath in Java
 articleTitle: Working with OfficeMath
 linktitle: Working with OfficeMath
 type: docs